ktonon/two-medium-model/README.md

 #### Why the Neutron Is Heavy but Less Compact Than a Proton

-The neutron contains energy from **both** helical modes---the lead-mode (electron-like) and the lag-mode (proton-precursor).
+The neutron contains energy from **both** helical modes—the lead-mode (electron-like) and the lag-mode (proton-precursor).
 Because both oscillatory structures must coexist within a shared compression well, the total confined energy is slightly greater than that of a proton